 Illinois is one of seven states currently dealing with legislation proposing changes to the laws as part of a larger national debate on the issue.
 The most recent legislation proposed in Springfield would ask judges to consider equal time for both parents but would not make it a requirement.
 It would also create a 90-day deadline for custody disputes.
 The most recent proposal was approved by the House in April and is now in the Senate for debate.

 An experienced attorney will always stay abreast of national and state laws regarding child custody and other family law matters.
-For more information about family law issues, please contact the experienced Lombard family law attorneys at Mevorah Law Offices LLC.
+For more information about family law issues, please contact the experienced Lombard family law attorneys at Mevorah & Giglio Law Offices.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: